ether-camp/public/reputation.md

 # Reputation System for crypto.camp

+## Preface
+hack.ether.camp is a platform which held a virtual accelerator during November and December 2016.
+Every person was able to support projects with both *Kudos* and *Hacker Gold (HKG)*. *Kudos* were a voting power of a system participant.
+Any registered person had 10 *Kudos* and they could have up to 210 *Kudos* after linking 2 active social accounts.
+It was a system with minimal constraints, but vulnerable to sybil attacks as long as to massive voting by people who registered just before giving the vote.
+One of the top camps received more than 87% of the overall votes from newcomers.
+It means that a lot of voters don't want to choose the best project carefully.
+They don't want to compare and to produce some value for the community by giving fair reviews and some constructive critics.
+We, as authors of the platform, want to change it.
+Loudest projects are not always the best.
+So, let's the innovative ideas and implementations win.

+## Terms
+Karma - points attached to some user identity to depict his reputation in the system.
+Kudos - voting power of user.
+Can be calculated as a linear function of *karma*.

 #### Motivation
 The main goal of system is to create a community of experts which votes for the projects or any other content is trustful.
 All symmetric reputation systems are proven to be sybil-vulnerable.
 So we need to make a sybil creation unaffordably expensive or use some sybil-protection mechanisms.